telerik/ajax-docs/controls/window/client-side-programming/overview.md

 </script>
 ````

->tip If you are using __DestroyOnClose__ , add a small __timeout__ around close().
+>tip If you are using **DestroyOnClose** , add a small **timeout** around close().

->tip If you need to close the dialog from its server code, you can[execute the JavaScript function from the server]({%slug window/troubleshooting/executing-javascript-code-from-server%}).
+>tip If you need to close the dialog from its server code, you can [execute the JavaScript function from the server]({%slug window/troubleshooting/executing-javascript-code-from-server%}).

 ## Getting a Reference to a RadWindow from Controls in its ContentTemplate

-The [ContentTemplate]({%slug window/getting-started/using-radwindow-as-controls-container%}) of the __RadWindow__ can be considered as a simple *div* element.
-It remains in the same context as the control declaration and to get a reference to it,you need to use the approach from the [Getting a Reference to a RadWindow from the Main Page](#getting-a-reference-to-a-radwindow-from-the-main-page)
+The [ContentTemplate]({%slug window/getting-started/using-radwindow-as-controls-container%}) of the **RadWindow** can be considered as a simple *div* element.
+It remains in the same context as the control declaration and to get a reference to it, you need to use the approach from the [Getting a Reference to a RadWindow from the Main Page](#getting-a-reference-to-a-radwindow-from-the-main-page)

-When user controls are loaded in the *ContentTemplate*, it is often simplest to define a JavaScript function witha meaningful name that will return the needed reference and place it right next to the RadWindow declaration.
-When NamingContainers are used,the server code blocks needed to get the proper ClientID of the controls are scoped to the concrete container (e.g., the user control),so defining a function that will return the RadWindow object in the user control itself will require traversing the Controls tree of the page,i.e., the user control would need to know in which page it is loaded.
-If a function that will return the needed reference exists in the global scope,you only need to know its name and call it from anywhere on the page or user controls.
+When user controls are loaded in the *ContentTemplate*, it is often simplest to define a JavaScript function with a meaningful name that will return the needed reference and place it right next to the RadWindow declaration.
+When NamingContainers are used,the server code blocks needed to get the proper ClientID of the controls are scoped to the concrete container (e.g., the user control), so defining a function that will return the RadWindow object in the user control itself will require traversing the Controls tree of the page,i.e., the user control would need to know in which page it is loaded.
+If a function that will return the needed reference exists in the global scope, you only need to know its name and call it from anywhere on the page or user controls.

->tip If you need to use AJAX in the ContentTemplate of a RadWindow, examine the[How to Use RadWindow with AJAX]({%slug window/how-to/how-to-use-radwindow-with-ajax%})help article.
+>tip If you need to use AJAX in the ContentTemplate of a RadWindow, examine the [How to Use RadWindow with AJAX]({%slug window/how-to/how-to-use-radwindow-with-ajax%}) help article.

 >caption Example 4: Getting a reference to a RadWindow from a user control loaded in its ContentTemplate